 VICE's most online writer is currently disconnected from the internet in a small town outside of New York City.
 She will be logged off for five days, during which time she will chronicle her adventures in nature through daily dispatches.
 Her first correspondence is below, and you can read more about the project here.

 Aside from the internet, the only other things I’ve successfully quit are dating assholes and drinking alcohol.
 The former happened almost accidentally, but the latter was my decision.
-When I quit drinking, I did it cold turkey because I feared I would imminently die if I didn't change my behaviour.
+When I quit drinking, I did it cold turkey because I feared I would imminently die if I didn't change my behavior.
 When I quit the internet, yesterday, I did it because the web had started to feel like a parasite that was slowly eating me alive.

 I eased myself into these dark days of disconnect gradually, deleting Twitter, Instagram, and Facebook from my phone before getting on the train that took me into the woods.
 On the train, I deleted more apps—Slack, BuzzFeed, Reddit, Chrome, Gmail—and rearranged my home screen with the few apps I still gave myself permission to use (basically just Messages, phone, and the camera).
 “Look out the window,” my boyfriend said, laughing at how obsessively I was checking my essentially bricked phone.
 As the train journeyed up the Hudson, he said, “Look how beautiful the water is.”
 He was right, it was beautiful; but was it as beautiful as my Instagram feed?